Test start time+–

 Please remember to bring

-- an acceptable identification document (ID) with you; unfortunately, if you fail to bring the correct ID to the test, you will be deemed absent and subject to the terms of our refunds policy
+- an acceptable identification document (ID) with you; unfortunately, if you fail to bring the correct ID to the test, you will be deemed absent and subject to the terms of our refunds policy.
+You must bring the same identification document which you included in your application.

 - sufficient pens and pencils